MasterPu2020/DigitalSystemDesignUoS/Readme.md

 - Verilog_Testbench: Automaticly generate testbench but **depend on python 3**
 - Verilog-HDL/SystemVerilog/Bluespec SystemVerilog: Mark with colours and support a co-complier!
 ## Information
-For Chinese learners who have not learned Verilog before, you can find some really helpful information on this website: *https://www.runoob.com/w3cnote/verilog-data-type.html*
+For Chinese learners who have not learned Verilog before, you can find some really helpful information on this [website](https://www.runoob.com/w3cnote/verilog-data-type.html).